Treats pain. This medicine is a narcotic.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have lung problems, heart disease, liver disease, kidney disease, or a history of head injury, seizures, or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have lung problems, heart disease, liver disease, kidney disease, or a history of head injury or drug abuse.

 - This medicine may cause constipation, especially with long-term use.
 Ask your doctor if you should use a laxative to prevent and treat constipation.